vhartikainen/protecting-workloads-workshop/docs/host-layer/index.md

-# Identifying and Remediating Host Vulnerabilities with Amazon Inspector and AWS Systems Manager
+# Identifying and Remediating Host Vulnerabilities - Host Layer Round

-In this workshop, you will start with environment built in the previous AWS WAF round which consists of Amazon Linux 2 web servers behind an application load balancer.
-You will then use Amazon Inspector and AWS Systems Manager to identify the vulnerabilities and remediate them.
+In this round, you will start with environment built in the Perimeter Round which consists of Amazon Linux 2 web servers behind an application load balancer.
+You will then use Amazon Inspector and AWS Systems Manager to identify the host layer vulnerabilities and remediate them.

 * **Level**: Intermediate - Advanced
 * **Duration**: 2 hours